PART-TIME | WINNIPEG LOCATIONS DRIIP-NA Driver Instructor Training

 In this course, students will learn how to train novice drivers to be safe and confident when operating a class 5 vehicle in Manitoba.
 Students will familiarize themselves with the Highway Traffic Act and Drivers and Vehicles Act and reference each when explaining how to safely operate a vehicle in various circumstances.
 Through exploring best teaching practices including safe and inclusive learning environments, facilitation, and instructional strategies, and providing effective feedback, students will develop a lesson plan and deliver a lesson.
 By the end of the course, students will be prepared to apply the skills needed for training novice drivers.

-TRAN-1081Driver Instructor In-Car Training
+TRAN-1081Driver Instructor Training In-Car

 More Information